Online Photo of Pittsburgh

 My hubby and I recently motored west through the Appalachian Mountains.
-We rode on the nation’s first superhighway, the Pennsylvania Turnpike to Pittsburgh, Pennsylvania.
+We rode on the nation’s first superhighway, the Pennsylvania Turnpike, to Pittsburgh, Pennsylvania.
+He worked, and I toured Da’Burgh.

-Da'Burgh; Heinz History CenterFor me, it was another chance to see and do visit to “Da ‘Burgh.”
-This time, I was excited to spend time in the hotel laden with history, dining downtown, and in the Heinz History Center.
+It was another chance to see and visit “Da ‘Burgh.”
+This time, I was excited to spend time in the hotel laden with history, dining downtown, and visiting the Heinz History Center.
 The last time I was in Pittsburgh, I visited the Andy Warhol Museum.

 Da'Burgh; Omni William Penn HOtel